 In spite of the engineering ingenuity built into a photovoltaic energy system, the process of converting the sun's rays into usable energy is a relatively simple concept.

 Switching to solar power is not only a great way to save money on your energy bills, it is also a green energy alternative that is good for the planet.
-If you're interested in learning more about solar energy and would like information on installing solar panels on your San Diego home, we invite you to give us a call today.
-Our team would be happy to provide a free in-home consultation to give you the knowledge you need to go solar!
+If you're interested in learning more about solar energy and would like information on installing solar panels on your home, we invite you to give us a call today.
+Our San Diego solar panel installation team would be happy to provide a free in-home consultation to give you the knowledge you need to go solar!

 Interested in installing a solar panel system in your home or business?
-Contact California Premier Solar Construction today to request a consultation!
+Contact California Premier Solar Construction today to request a consultation for solar installation in San Diego!

 Call us today for a free estimate on your solar savings!